Let It Go: Live performances

 Lovato performed the song on several occasions.
-Lovato first performed the track at the 2013 Disney Parks Christmas Day Parade.
+She first performed the track at the 2013 Disney Parks Christmas Day Parade.
 On November 13, 2014, Lovato performed the song at the 2014 Royal Variety Performance.
-The song was also a part of Lovato's setlist for The Neon Lights Tour and the Demi World Tour.
-In May 2015, Lovato performed the song for 2nd Indonesian Choice Awards.
+The song was also a part of her setlist for The Neon Lights Tour and the Demi World Tour.
+In May 2015, Lovato performed the song at the 2nd Indonesian Choice Awards.